slick-user/Flicky_SDL/notes.md

 ----------------------------------------------------------------

-Ok so we were programming enemies that is the point we had reached, This is supposed to be a super modular and easy to use engine more than anything

-Enemy class that then gives way to the cat enemy class.
-This will give us our first proper enemy and for that enemies screen wrapping.....

 ========================================================================================
 code for a debug hitbox for the player :
   SDL_SetRenderDrawColor(renderer, 255, 0, 0, 255);
   SDL_Rect debugBox = { player->p.x - camera.x, player->p.y - camera.y, PLAYER_WIDTH, PLAYER_HEIGHT };
   SDL_RenderDrawRect(renderer, &debugBox);

-Wow this is a really broken almost garbage software and it took me way to long to write it, hopefully I write a way better version this time around

 Lets start with the system, I feel like I should document this game a lot better than I have, for that I should have a place where I can document the development of this game, I know I will write a website that I will host and that is where I will write about the development of this software.
 I don't really feel like doing that...
 I can do that and do this, lets do both